khalid698/Codex-Gen-Apps/portfolio-analyzer/README.md

 # Portfolio Analyzer

-Streamlit dashboard for exploring portfolio holdings, performance, and configuration data.
+Streamlit dashboard for exploring portfolio holdings, performance, and configuration data sourced from Alpha Vantage.

 ## Setup

-1. Copy `.env.example` to `.env` and fill in real values if needed.
+1. Copy `.env.example` to `.env`, fill in real values, and add your Alpha Vantage API key under `API_TOKEN`.
 2. Create and activate a Python 3.11+ virtual environment.
 3. Install the package:
    ```sh